 It also made me understand the difference between naan and kulcha.

 Whilst naan uses yeast as a leavening agent, kulcha makes use of baking powder or mineral salts for its preparation.
 Naans are usually oblong in shape while kulchas are round – although it is more look and feel and not a rule.
-Naan are predominantly made in the tandoor, but kulchas are made mostly on stove top or the oven.
+Naan are predominantly made in an oven but kulchas are made mostly on stove top or the oven.

 A kulcha is simply naan made without yeast.
 Moreover, they taste just as good, without the doughy texture that many naan have.